tomaslibal/ua-detection/README.md

 ---

+- December 2015: ported to a C++ version
 - March 2015: wrote and added a probability based algorithm
 - August 2014: added a user-agent string tokenizer
 - April-May 2014: first attempt to create a model for predicting the class of an UA input